Ideas for Saving Money

 Families on a budget often seek chicken and hamburger over steak and brisket.
 Learn more about the food pyramid here to assure your choices are healthy as well as affordable.
 Many families focus much of their diet on meat (which is generally expensive) when in fact the USDA recommends approximately 5 ounces a day (for women) and that includes seafood, dried beans, and poultry.

 Are there items you buy that you don't really need and may actually be better off not having?

 Many people for instance are re-evaluating the need for bottled water when their tap provides what they need.
 A filter or a pitcher with a filter can be used when necessary.
 Another example are those who are cutting back on carbonated drinks such as Coca-Cola and Pepsi.
 Studies have shown that bone health can be enhanced by drinking water and milk versus "pop".
 Do you really need that dip for your chips, the frosting for your brownies, or that cream cheese for your bagel?
 Only you can decide.

 Growing your own

 A throw back to the "victory garden" of the depression/World War II era?
-Maybe, but growing your own vegetables can provide a great deal of cheap yet healthy food choices for you and your family.
+Maybe, but growing your own vegetables (and herbs) can provide a great deal of cheap yet healthy food choices for you and your family.
 Another option is to check with local farmers markets and produce stands which sometimes offer more attractive pricing as the transportation costs are minimal.
 For those who are more ambitious, canning and freezing produce can extend the benefits of your garden.